anupbhowmik/promt/README.md

 ### Environment setup

-The code is tested on ubuntu 20.04 with python 3.10.15.
+The code is tested on ubuntu 20.04 with python `3.10`.
 It is recommended to use a virtual environment to run the code.

+### Library Dependencies

+- Scipy `1.11.3`

+### How to reproduce the results

 Tutorial is available at [PROMT_tutorial.ipynb](./PROMT_tutorial.ipynb) in this repository.